Sheetal Devi: Early life

 Sheetal Devi was born on 10 January 2007 in Loidhar, Kishtwar district of Jammu & Kashmir.
 Devi was born with phocomelia, a rare medical condition resulting in the absence of arms.
 She is the first and only female para-archery champion without upper limbs.

-In 2019, she attended a youth event in Kishtwar, where she was noticed by the Indian Army's Rashtriya Rifles unit, which led to the army supporting her education and providing medical assistance.
+In 2020, she came to the attention of the Indian Army's Rashtriya Rifles unit, which facilitated her participation in Operation Sadbhavana initiatives, providing opportunities to develop her skills.
+The unit supported her education and arranged medical assistance, including treatment in Bengaluru.
+During this period, she received support from Meghna Girish, actor Anupam Kher, and Preeti Rai of the NGO The Being You.
+Upon her return to Jammu and Kashmir, the Rashtriya Rifles unit assisted in her enrolment at the Shri Mata Vaishno Devi Shrine Board Sports Complex.
+She later progressed in her sporting career from this training base.

 Career

 Sheetal Devi with Prime Minister Narendra Modi in 2024.

-At a youth event organized by the Indian Army, Devi caught the attention of coaches Abhilasha Chaudhary and Kuldeep Wadhwan, who were impressed by her confidence and decided to begin her training.
+After the efforts by the Indian Army, Sheetal Devi caught the attention of coaches Abhilasha Chaudhary and Kuldeep Baidwan, who were impressed by her confidence and decided to begin her training.
 Although they initially considered using prosthetics to assist her, doctors advised that it was not possible in her case.
 Devi's ability to climb trees using only her legs had significantly developed her core strength, which became important in her training.

 The coaches had never trained someone without arms for archery before.
 However, after researching and learning about Matt Stutzman, an archer who uses his legs, they began her training.
 Within 11 months of training, Devi competed in the women's compound bow event at the 2022 Asian Para Games, where she won two gold medals for India.
 She secured gold in the mixed doubles and women's individual, in addition to a silver medal in the women's double compound event, which moved her to the top of the para world archery rankings in the women's compound open category.

 On 9 January 2024, Devi received the Arjuna Award 2023 from the President of India, Droupadi Murmu at Rashtrapati Bhavan.
 She became the youngest athlete to compete in women's para archery at the 2024 Summer Paralympics.
 She surpassed the previous world record of 698 points in the ranking round with an impressive score of 703, qualifying for the 1/16 elimination round in the women's individual compound open category.
 Despite being eliminated by just 1 point in the 1/8 elimination round, she overcame the setback by winning a bronze medal in the mixed team compound open category alongside Rakesh Kumar at the 2024 Summer Paralympics.On 28 September 2025, Devi won gold at the 2025 World Para Archery Championships, Gwangju defeating Oznur Cure, the defending champion and the World No.1 by a scoreline of 146-143 becoming the first armless woman to be crowned champion.